damienbod/angular-auth-oidc-client/docs/site/angular-auth-oidc-client/docs/documentation/public-api.md

 ## userData$

 The `userData$` observable provides the information about the user after he has logged in.
-In case you are running with one configuration it returns the user data as an object depending on what you get back from the sts as user data.
+In case you are running with one configuration it returns the user data as an object depending on what you get back from the secure token server as user data.
 In case you have multiple configs running it returns a `ConfigUserDataResult[]` which holds the `configId` as well as the `userData` in an array.

 Example: